cyralinc/terraform-provider-cyral/cyral/core/README.md

 ### datasource.go

-Use the `GetPutDeleteURLFactory` to provide the URL factory to read the data source from the API.
+Use the `ReadUpdateDeleteURLFactory` to provide the URL factory to read the data source from the API.

 ```go
 // datasource.go